-Terry Mah, Chairman of the Board
+Terry Mah, Advisory Board

 Dr. Terry Mah is an experienced and recognized result-oriented leader in the water industry with over two decades of international experience supporting companies and communities address challenges around resource management.
 As Founder of The Malabar Group, Terry supports the development of pragmatic solutions for improving resource management and creating value by developing strategies that leverage innovation, foster productive partnerships, improve resilience, and generate growth for clients ranging from large multinational corporations, tech start-ups, private equity and investment banks, and other stakeholders.

 Prior to establishing The Malabar Group, a large part of Terry’s career was spent with Veolia, where he had a number of executive positions that included management of different technology, EPC and operating services platforms, managing parts of Europe, Asia and the Middle East as the Chief Operating Officer of Veolia’s global water technology group, Veolia Water Technologies, and serving as the Chief Operating Officer and President of Veolia North America’s water, waste and energy business, overseeing a $2 billion line of business.